tahaannoor/God-s-EYE/README.md

-# Ghost Eye
+# God's EYE
-Ghost Eye - Information Gathering Tool
+God's EYE - Information Gathering Tool
 <div>

-Ghost Eye is an Information Gathering Tool I made in python 3.
+God's EYE is an Information Gathering Tool I made in python 3.
-To run Ghost Eye, it only needs a domain or ip.
+To run God's EYE, it only needs a domain or ip.
-Ghost Eye can work with any Linux distros if they support Python 3.
+God's EYE can work with any Linux distros if they support Python 3.

-# Ghost Eye gathers information data such as:
+# God's EYE gathers information data such as:

 1. Whois Lookup
 2. DNS Lookup